abobco/raspberry-toolchain/README.md

 Windows
 -----------------------
 1. Download and install [clang](https://releases.llvm.org/download.html) to your system path.
-You can either download a prebuilt binary from that link, or download it from the LLVM git & build it from source
+You can either download a prebuilt binary from that link, or download it from the LLVM git and build it from source

 2. Download and install a [raspberry pi toolchain](https://gnutoolchains.com/raspberry/).
 At the time of writing, the **raspberry-gcc8.3.0-r2.exe** link is probably what you want